Best Notebooks for Fountain Pens - There are Lots and Lots of Amazing Japanese Paper Out There

 I will be the first to admit that I frantically emailed Yunus and asked for a spare set (okay, fine, two spare sets of my favorite sizes of Everyday Books to be sent.
 My trusty B5 Everyday Book is a luxury and nearly a necessity!)
 Yunus remained calm during our back and forth.
 He soothed my frazzled “in love with 68gsm” nerves and assured me that Galen had a fair amount of Tomoe River paper in stock (the old version for you purists out there) and that there were also some alternatives that I needed to give a chance to or revisit after abandoning them for TR.

-If you haven’t, this would be a good time to head here: https://www.galenleather.com/collections/japanese-notebooks
+If you haven’t, this would be a good time to head here: https://www.galenleather.com/collections/notebooks

 You will find that there are a whole range of beautiful Japanese papers that, while they may not be a substitute for Tomoe River, are worthy opponents and in fact, for some applications are a better choice.
 I heard those audible gasps.
 It’s true!

-Here are the six fountain pen friendly notebooks, I gave a whirl that gave me hope for a happy future for myself and my pens (this melodrama is just slightly exaggerated by the way.
+Here are the seven fountain pen friendly notebooks, I gave a whirl that gave me hope for a happy future for myself and my pens (this melodrama is just slightly exaggerated by the way.
 It’s just paper people!)

 Midori MD Paper Notebook